Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 These foods provide non-digestible starch and help add bulk to stool for optimal transit time through the gut.

-If you don’t love the taste, hide some of these foods in smoothies and mix them with other things that you do like.
+If you don’t love the taste, hide some of these foods in smoothies and mix with other things that you do like.
 I recommend smoothies over juices, as juices concentrate the sugars and otherwise take away the valuable fiber.

 I’ve discussed my probiotic strategy in depth in other resources such as my Probiotic Blueprint, and have summarized a number of articles on our Taking Probiotics page.